Inyeneobongudoh/About-me/README.md

-- 👋 Hi, I’m @Udoh-Inyene
+- 👋 Hi, I’m @Inyeneobongudoh
-- 👀 I’m interested in MACHINE LEARNING
+- 👀 I’m interested in MACHINE LEARNING & DEEP LEARNING
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently working with PYTHON
 - 💞️ I’m looking to collaborate on MACHINE LEARNING
 - 📫 How to reach me UDOH251@GMAIL.COM